-104. Recent years have seen an increase in renewable energy generation locally, chiefly from solar power (both small and large-scale), with some wind and biomass developments.
-Our plan should support further development of decentralised, renewable and low carbon sources of energy in appropriate locations.
+102. Recent years have seen an increase in renewable energy generation locally, chiefly from solar power (both small and large-scale), with some wind and biomass developments.
+Our plan should support further development of decentralised, renewable and low carbon sources of energy.